UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 For typical output files, the date is always written at the beginning of each record.
 This will consist of the following columns:

-year month day hour
+year month day seconds

-For daily output timestep, "hour" is not written.
+For daily output timestep, "seconds" is not written.

-If BINARY_OUTPUT is TRUE, these will all be written as type int (OUT_TYPE_INT).
+If OUT_FORMAT is BINARY, these will all be written as type int (OUT_TYPE_INT).

 **Multiple-valued variables:**